mph-/lcapy/doc/netlists.rst

 - `is_ac` AC network

-- `is_ivp` initial value problem (at least one capacitor or inductor has an explicit initial condition)
+- `is_IVP` initial value problem (at least one capacitor or inductor has an explicit initial condition)

 - `is_causal` causal response